 Coronavirus Tips: How to make a mask without sewing (YouTube) – https://youtu.be/t7oE65D4jGkCoron

 FAQ for Businesses Concerning Use of Face Masks During COVID-19

 I. When Face-Coverings are Required

 II.
 Exceptions and Reasonable Accommodations

-Provide the individual an opportunity to order by telephone or online and provide pickup at a special register or curbside or deliver to the individual’s home.
+Provide the individual an opportunity to order by telephone or online and provide pickup at a special register, curbside or deliver the items to the individual’s home.

 Arrange for an employee to bring the individual the items for purchase and allow the individual to pay at a special register, over the phone or at the front of the store.